|Missing In Action (MIA)

 Location where Australian Coastwatcher was stationed to report Japanese shipping and troop movements.

-A full days walk to the Mount with spectacular views of huge battlefield where Australians met the Japanese advance towards Wau.
+A full days walk to Mount Tambu with spectacular views of the battlefield where Australians met the Japanese advance towards Wau.
 Also known as "Mt.
 Tambu".
-Local guides are available for those who want to make this trek.
-By August 20, Japanese abandoned their defensive positions on Mount Tambu and Komiatum Ridge and are manning last-ditch defensive position at Salamaua.
+Local guides are available for those who want to make the trek.

 Sunk March 10, 1942 by USN carrier aircraft